Iodine-131: Post-treatment isolation

 Ablation doses are usually administered on an inpatient basis, and IAEA International Basic Safety Standards recommend that patients are not discharged until the activity falls below 1100 MBq.
 ICRP advice states that "comforters and carers" of patients undergoing radionuclide therapy should be treated as members of the public for dose constraint purposes and any restrictions on the patient should be designed based on this principle.

 Patients receiving I-131 radioiodine treatment may be warned not to have sexual intercourse for one month (or shorter, depending on dose given), and women told not to become pregnant for six months afterwards.
 "This is because a theoretical risk to a developing fetus exists, even though the amount of radioactivity retained may be small and there is no medical proof of an actual risk from radioiodine treatment.
 Such a precaution would essentially eliminate direct fetal exposure to radioactivity and markedly reduce the possibility of conception with sperm that might theoretically have been damaged by exposure to radioiodine."
 These guidelines vary from hospital to hospital and will depend on national legislation and guidance, as well as the dose of radiation given.
 Some also advise not to hug or hold children when the radiation is still high, and a one- or two- metre distance to others may be recommended.

 I-131 will be eliminated from the body over the next several weeks after it is given.
 The majority of I-131 will be eliminated from the human body in 3–5 days, through natural decay, and through excretion in sweat and urine.
 Smaller amounts will continue to be released over the next several weeks, as the body processes thyroid hormones created with the I-131.
 For this reason, it is advised to regularly clean toilets, sinks, bed sheets and clothing used by the person who received the treatment.
 Patients may also be advised to wear slippers or socks at all times, and avoid prolonged close contact with others.
 This minimizes accidental exposure by family members, especially children.
 Use of a decontaminant specially made for radioactive iodine removal may be advised.
 The use of chlorine bleach solutions, or cleaners that contain chlorine bleach for cleanup, are not advised, since radioactive elemental iodine gas may be released.
 Airborne I-131 may cause a greater risk of second-hand exposure, spreading contamination over a wide area.
 Patient is advised if possible to stay in a room with a bathroom connected to it to limit unintended exposure to family members.

-Many airports now have radiation detectors to detect the smuggling of radioactive materials.
+Many airports have radiation detectors to detect the smuggling of radioactive materials.
 Patients should be warned that if they travel by air, they may trigger radiation detectors at airports up to 95 days after their treatment with 131I.